Our Commitment to our Employees & Passengers

 - A person for whom wearing a mask would create a risk to workplace health, safety, or job duty as determined by the relevant workplace safety guidelines or federal regulations.

-As an operator of public conveyances, Burlington Trailways will enforce TSA and CDC guidelines.
-Enforcing these mandates supersedes previous face mask policies released by Burlington Trailways.
-Burlington Trailways reserves the right to refuse service to any passenger that refuses to adhere to this order.
+As an operator of public conveyances, Burlington Trailways will enforce TSA directives.
+Enforcing these directives supersedes previous face mask policies released by Burlington Trailways.
+Burlington Trailways reserves the right to refuse service to any passenger that refuses to adhere to this directive.

 If you have an active positive COVID-19 test, have been told to quarantine by a medical professional, are showing any flu-like symptoms, have a fever or are feeling sick, we urge you to stay home.
 Other symptoms of COVID-19 may include shortness of breath, chills, muscle pain and new loss of taste or smell.
 Service may be denied to any passenger if Burlington Trailways becomes aware of the passenger possessing any of the previously mentioned symptoms, an active positive COVID-19 test result, or a quarantine recommended by a medical professional.